hlascelles/karina_personal_website/_posts/kitchen/2011-03-01-beetroot-walnut-salad.md

 * 15g olive oil
 * 10g Dijon mustard (about 1.5 teaspoons)
 * 0.25 teaspoon salt
+* 15g red wine vinegar

 **Methods:**

 * Preheat the oven to 200C.
 * Chop the beatroots into bite-size cubes, coat them in olive oil.
 Bake until tender and starting to char on the corners, about 30min.
 * Place the walnuts on a separate tray and toast them in the oven until they start to turn golden, about 10min.
 * Meanwhile, remove segments from the grapefruits and break them up into bite size pieces.
-Place the grapefruit pieces into a large bowl and the resulting grapefruit juice into a small glass jar.
-* Make the dressing - add the olive oil, mustard and salt into the glass jar with the juice.
+* Make the dressing - place olive oil, mustard, salt and vinegar into a small glass jar.
 Close the lid and shake violently.
-If your grapefruits didn't release any juice, use some vinegar instead.
+If your grapefruits released a lot of juice during prep, you can use 15g of the juice instead of vinegar.
-* Add the beetroot, walnuts, black pepper and the dressing to the grapefruits.
-Mix everything together.
+* Mix grapefruit segments with beetroot, walnuts, black pepper and the dressing.
 * Cover the bottoms of the individual plates with arugula and top with the salad.

 **Inspired by:** my travels in Georgia, where beetroots and walnuts were frequently on my plate.